SyncholisticMG/gh/chapter2/workspace.md

 Q: What is super illuminal thinking?
 At that level of super illuminal thinking you completely bypass chemical based experiences in memories and you are no longer operating in the zeros and ones of the sympathetic and parasympathetic.
 The vagus nerve is fully functional and all the chakras are open and fully interconnected via the central nervous system and adding to the super illuminal experience.
-So the body is adding to the sensation that it can’t process but it knows that it is super illuminal thinking as the unentangled observer.
+So the body is adding to the sensation that it can’t process but it knows that it's super illuminal thinking as the unentangled observer.
-So it is keeping you grounded here but the consciousness can go beyond the speed of light to tens of millions of places and spaces simultaneously and collect millions of unique experiences in one millionth of a second and come back with it fully processed.
+So it's keeping you grounded here but the consciousness can go beyond the speed of light to tens of millions of places and spaces simultaneously and collect millions of unique experiences in one millionth of a second and come back with it fully processed.
 Then you go out and do it again and again until you’ve had your cup full.
 Super illuminal thinking is more than we have learned, read and studied.
-It is knowingness growing to the next level without conscious cognition of it.
+It's knowingness growing to the next level without conscious cognition of it.
 Everyone has experienced it,
-you just didn’t know it and it is our level of practice that will determine how fast we can achieve this.
+you just didn’t know it and it's our level of practice that will determine how fast we can achieve this.

 Q: How does the CELESTIAL MEDIUM interact with the PLANETARY MIND?
 A self-spawned celestial medium is a planet’s translator that is able to speak and communicate to other celestial minds and translates from that great higher frequency into a lower density energy so that everyone can understand the common messages.
 The 7TH dimensional seed planet as a celestial medium is a bit different.
-Celestial mediums can exist on every planet, wherever there is a celestial mind.
+Celestial mediums can exist on every planet, wherever There's a celestial mind.
 A lot of celestial mediums will spawn before a planet is passing on, before the light goes out which has happened on other worlds.
 In order to safe their own lifeforce the celestial mediums travel deeply into the future to an endpoint of its consciousness before the light of the planet,